 This option is only available if the map has a static custom extent set.
 The clipping uses these extent values dynamically.
 If you change the custom extent of the map, the extent used by this option updates as well.

-Clip to the outline of features
+Clip to an outline

 Clip to a custom extent